32 ACP vs. 380 (Best Pocket Carry Choice by Experts)

 .32 Auto History

 The .32 Automatic Colt Pistol cartridge traces its origins back to John Moses Browning.
-In 1899 he designed this cartridge for the Fabrique Nationale 1900 blowback pistol.
+He designed the cartridge for the FN Browning M1900 blowback operated pistol in 1899.

-In 1903, the Colt Model 1903 Pocket Pistol hit the market in the US, which only helped increase its popularity.
-It's no surprise that other firearms manufacturers began releasing their semi-automatic pistols chambered in .32 ACP.
+The Colt Model 1903 Pocket Hammerless pistol hit the U.S. market during the same year it's named after, which only helped to increase the .32's popularity.
+It's no surprise that other firearm manufacturers began releasing their own .32 ACP semi-automatic pistols shortly thereafter.

 .380 Auto History

-Not surprisingly, the .380 ACP also traces its origins back to John Moses Browning.
-In 1908 the Colt Model 1908 Pocket Pistol was released, chambered in .380 ACP.
+The .380 ACP also traces its origins back to John Moses Browning.
+The .380 ACP Colt Model 1908 Vest Pocket pistol, which Browning designed, was also released during the year it's named after.

-In 1912, when it was introduced in Belgium, it became known as the 9mm short.
-It remained popular through World War II and was the primary pistol caliber for militaries worldwide until the 9mm replaced it.
+When the .380 was introduced to Belgium in 1912, it became known as the "9mm Short."
+It remained popular through World War II and was the primary pistol cartridge for several militaries until the 9mm replaced it.
+Even so, the .380 ACP is still used by some national militaries to this day.

 Final Shots: 380 vs. 32 ACP

-If I've said it once, I've said it a thousand times; these rounds are very similar.
-However, the differences show why John Browning created the .380 ACP.
+If I've said it once, I've said it a thousand times: these rounds are very similar.

-While I would choose the .380 over the .32 ACP, there are a few instances when the .32 ACP should be the caliber you choose.
-If recoil is your primary concern, or you want to pretend you're James Bond while carrying a Walther PPK.
+While I would choose the .380 over the .32 ACP, there are a couple cases where you might prefer the .32 ACP: recoil is your primary concern, or you want to pretend you're carrying James Bond's Walther PPK.

 Ammo Comparisons